 - Businesses that want to build a great company culture: All of the above forms will help improve your employment brand if used correctly; for example, even if not required by law, doing background checks and drug screens can protect your existing workforce and clients by preventing you from hiring people likely to cause workplace drama

 Best-in-class employers hire HR experts to gather and manage all this documentation.
-You can offer your employees a similar experience as well as reduce your employment risk by working with either a payroll company like Gusto or a PEO like Justworks.
-These small business services offer you HR experts to help you gather and store your forms online.
+Zenefits can help reduce your employment risk by giving you access to HR experts and a secure place to gather and store your forms online.